 What is the ultimate goal of People Management?
 Happier people?
 Well, maybe, for a purpose.
 And what is that purpose?
-Performance.
+Work performance.
 We in HR all work on producing the best environment, choosing the best people, working out the best processes, rules, and regulations, conducting the best development programs, all in order to help our employees achieve the best level of performance they can so that our organization can be successful.

-This implies that Performance is the principal metric that we use.
+This implies that work Performance is the principal metric that we use.
 At the individual level, everything concludes in performance.
 Performance is the building block of organizational success.
 While well-performing people still need to be organized and managed to form a successful organization, management and organization are actually tasks that are performed by individuals, so these requirements become part of their performance.

 Surely we haven’t exhausted one hundred years of organizational theory above, but one thing we should agree on: Performance is one of the most important personal metrics, possibly the single most important one.
 Every definition of Performance might differ a bit from the other, and what is common in all the different definitions is possibly the aim to express the topmost expectation towards each employee: “how much” (or “how well”) this person does what she or he has been employed to accomplish.
 We actually often mix up Performance with Productivity and even with Effectiveness and Efficiency – forgive me for not going into the details this time.